11 Psychology Internships for High School Students

 Eligibility: Rising 10th-12th grade students

 The University of Southern California offers a psychology program as one of its pre-college programs.
-While this is strictly not a traditional internship, over four weeks, students learn the fundamentals of being a psychological scientist, and even get to conduct their own independent projects.
-There are daily activities in class and students get exposure to a variety of career paths and opportunities to pursue more research in the clinical and social sciences.
-The range of topics of study are quite interesting!
-Social media and mental health, games, narcotics, and happiness are some of the many topics of study that students will undertake.
+While this is not a traditional internship, over four weeks, you will learn the fundamentals of being a psychological scientist and even undertake independent projects.
+You will gain exposure to various career paths and opportunities to pursue research in the clinical and social sciences.
+Social media and mental health, games, narcotics, and happiness are some of the many topics of study offered.

 Cost: $3,000